FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 excerpt_separator: "<!--more-->"
 ---

 In this tutorial, we are going to set up a React Native application to work with OAuth.
-We'll set up a FusionAuth app for authorization purposes, but this should work with any OAuth compliant auth service.
+We'll set up FusionAuth for authorization purposes, but the React Native code should work with any OAuth compliant server.

 <!--more-->

-We start by setting up FusionAuth app, then we set up a React Native project and finally perform the OAuth Authorization Code grant from within the React Native app.
+We start by setting up the FusionAuth app.
+Then we'll set up a React Native project.
+We'll then perform an Authorization Code grant from within the React Native app.
+Finally, we'll request information from an OIDC endpoint to display user data in the application.

 ## Requirements